Introduction

 flint init <name> | Create a new Flint |

-flint sync | Sync config, plugins, index |
+flint sync | Sync config, shards, mods, imports |

 flint list | List registered Flints |

-flint plugin list | Show installed plugins |
+flint shard list | Show installed shards |

-flint plugin install X | Install a plugin |
+flint shard install <source> | Install a shard |

 What Makes Flint Different